somirin-kuireiwo/Sound-to-Speech-Processing/README.md

-# Sound to Speech Processing of Tangkhul Vowels
+# Sound to Speech Processing of Tangkhul Vowels(Acoustic Analysis of Tangkhul Vowels)

 This project implements an automated speech-processing pipeline for acoustic analysis of Tangkhul vowels.
 It extracts vowel formants (F1 and F2) from Praat TextGrid annotations, applies speaker normalization, and visualizes vowel space distributions.